Top tips for a healthy and happy pet this summer

 While we might get excited about the hot weather in summer, it is important to remember that the change in weather at this time of year can sometimes be tough for our pets.

 Extra considerations need to be made when we travel, during walks, in the house or garden and even when considering preventative treatment they may need.
 To help this summer we have created a healthy summer guide.
-Scroll down to find out our top tips from our resident vet Gemma!

 Keep them well-hydrated